- Location: Michigan

 In Michigan an assembled vehicle― requires special titling.

-Assembled vehicles fit into four categories:
+Assembled vehicles fit into the following categories:

 - Homemade vehicles are those assembled―generally by individuals rather than manufacturers or shops―from new or used materials.

 - Kit cars often come complete with engine, frame, and body and simply need to be assembled―again, usually by an individual or group of private owners.

 - Vehicles that are significantly altered or modified from a manufacturer's original design, like a VW bug turned into a dune buggy.

 - Vehicles that have had the body replaced with that of a different vehicle.

 To title your vehicle, have an inspection form completed by a police officer.
 Then bring all your ownership documents for the major pieces of your vehicle to a Secretary of State branch office.
 You'll need bills of sale, titles, and possibly a release form from a law enforcement agency for the engine, transmission, various body parts, and frame.